FredHutch/RedcapDotNetDETs/README.md

 ```

 ###Unit Test for the Adaptive randomization code
-This unit test project allows you to quickly randomize a bunch of subjects to see if the adaptive randomization routine is working properly.
+The DotNetDETUnitTests unit test project allows you to quickly randomize a bunch of subjects to see if the adaptive randomization routine is working properly.

 ##DatabasedNotify Endpoint
 Performs two actions based on the value of the cityField field: